tannerdolby/tannerdolby.com/src/writing/overthewire-bandit-games.md

 ssh bandit0@bandit.labs.overthewire.org -p 2220
 ```

-After performing the above command, your shell will prompt you to enter a password.
+After running the above command, your shell will prompt you to enter a password.
 The password for Bandit level 0 is `bandit0`.
-Once the correct passcode has been entered, you will have access to the root directories of the OverTheWire Bandit game server.
+Once the correct passcode has been entered, you will have access to the root directories for the corresponding Bandit level.
 This process of authentication will be performed for every new instance you SSH into a Bandit level.

-<h2 id="otw-games-begin">{% skiplink "otw-games-begin", "Let the games begin!"%}</h2>
+<h2 id="otw-games-begin">Let the games begin! {% directlink "otw-games-begin" %}</h2>

 The goal of level zero is for you to log into the game using SSH and become familiarized with the bandit shell.